 – Yes, Tulum.
 It was magic, but unlike usual magic, it is usable by all people.
 Iatael didn’t understand what was happening to him either.
 It is not customary among his people to express any feelings openly, especially the feelings that bound us together.

 Iatael told me a lot about the customs of High elves.
 Believe me, they are a strange race, and all their traditions are really old.
 They virtually haven’t changed since their prince Icanor became the first Dragon Rider.
 Dragons gave their ancient knowledge to Draggaris elves, and they taught them how to build air ships.
 Iatael told me that dragons agreed to this union because they knew their time was running out.
 Dragons used to be a large and wise race once.
 Now we consider them monsters.
-This is what time does.
+This is what time usually does.
 It wipes entire races, once powerful nations and their achievements off the map without mercy.
 Iatael told me all of this.
 And he also told me that dragons taught the elves how to use jannat.

 – What is so special about this drug, besides the fact that when one uses it, his brain starts resembling liquid feces? — The mage wondered.